vittoriocb/skill-assessments/R Programming/README.md

 To run the tests, first install testthat package by running `install.packages("testthat")`

-Then make sure you are in the project directory and run `Rscript tests/testthat test-ttt.R` in the terminal or run in RStudio.
+Then make sure you are in the project directory and run `Rscript tests/testthat/test-ttt.R` in the terminal or run in RStudio.